Krassnig/krassnig.dev/blog/you-might-not-need-a-use-effect-async-hook.md

 }, [query, page]);
 ```

-Using this approach has a few downsides.
+However, using this approach has a few downsides.
 The `ignore` variable can only be used inside the `useEffect` lambda.
-If you tried to pass `ignore` onto `fetchResults` it would not change its value inside `fetchResults` once the cleanup function is executed.
+Should you attempt to it onto `fetchResults`, its value would remain unaffected inside `fetchResults`.
-Since this solution does not use `AbortSignal`s request also has to run to completion.
+Also, as this solution does not utilize `AbortSignal`s, request have to completion, wasting resources in the process.
-And lastly, once the effect grows in complexity it will become very hard to read.
+Lastly, as the complexity of the effect grows, it becomes harder to implement correctly and consequently also harder to read.

 [Still love you Dan ;)](https://github.com/TodePond/C/blob/v0.9.9.9.9.9.9.9.9d/wallpaper_dont_upload.png)

 ## Effect

-The inverse function of `Async` is `Effect` and is used to convert a callback style function into a promise.
+The inverse function of `Async` is `Effect` and is used to convert a callback style functions into promises.
-Inside `Effect` you can write code just like inside a `useEffect` lambda.
+It has almost the exact same syntax as `useEffect`.
+Consequently, implementing an `Effect` should not need an explanation.

 ```typescript
 useEffect(() => Async(async signal => {